-Bellatrix deflected a few, then threw up a faint, glowing bubble of white magic.
+Bellatrix deflected a few and threw up a faint, glowing bubble of white magic.
 Harry’s spells tore through it and slashed her cheek open to the bone.

 ‘You got me!’
-She giggled, then shuddered and pressed a finger to the cut, licking the blood from the tip of it.
+She giggled and shuddered, pressing a finger to the cut and licking the blood from the tip of it.
 ‘I never could understand shielding.’
 She sighed.
-‘Why hide and be boring, when you can just attack?’
+‘Why hide and be boring when you can just attack?’

-A fresh volley of bright, yellow spells streaked from her wand tip.
+A fresh volley of bright, yellow spells streaked from the tip of her wand.

 I can deflect those.
 Sirius did.
 He sent all five hissing back at her.

 The first three splattered into the floor, leaving deep, scorched craters at Bella’s feet.
 She leant aside from the other two and they arced past her hip and shoulder, striking Sirius in the back.
-He slumped over Malfoy.
+He slumped over Malfoy’s prone figure.

 ‘Ooops!’
 Bella giggled.
 ‘Were you expecting me to deflect them back?’
 She beamed.
 ‘This is the most fun I’ve had in years!’